 Some of the variables included in the regressions, for example financial literacy or disposable income, may be endogenous.
 We do not have good instruments to account for that endogeneity.
-However, the purpose of this descriptive analysis is to show that our measure is able to explain debt, even after accounting for an extended version of the life-cycle model and adding many controls to our regression analysis.
+However, the purpose of this descriptive analysis is to show that our measure is able to explain debt, even after accounting for an extended version of the life-cycle model and adding many controls to our regression analysis, even beyond what is normally considered in these types of empirical analyses.
+We are also aware that our dummy variable measuring whether the respondent has long-term saving, our proxy indicator for patience, is very crude.
+We do not have a good control for time preferences, which could be an important driver of what we observe in these data.

 The years 2004-2007 marked a steady rise in housing prices and a build-up of household debt in Sweden.
-Column (3) of Table 4 indicates that individuals who are uncomfortable with debt increased their debt-to-income ratios by 0.12 less in each year.
-This corresponds to an increase of 8 log points per year (column (4)).
-It also amounts to a difference in debt growth of SEK 10,400 per year (column (5)), or 7 log points per year (column (6)).
-Cumulatively, the difference amounts to SEK 43,000 (column (7)).
+Column (3) of Table 4 indicates that debt-to-income increases less for individuals who are uncomfortable with debt, a difference of about 0.08 per year.
+Cumulatively, the growth difference in debt-to-income from 2004 to 2007 amounts to 0.21.